VincentSchmid/LootEditor/README.md

 ### Export types.xml
 1. In the menubar click file > export types.xml

+### Loading Trader File
+The loading of the trader file will set the prices of the items, aswell as the subtypes.
+For example if you have a handgun category in you trader file, all the items in that category will get the handgun subtype.

 ### Saving and loading of Databases and types.xml
 You can save the current state of the database by exporting it. it will save all items and links.
 If you load a database the current one will be overwritten.